RhysEJF/radical-alignment/concepts/the-freedome-order-trap.md

 **Freedom × Fragmentation = Chaos**
 **Order × Fragmentation = Oppression**

 We've been oscillating between these two attractors for the entire broadcast era.
-The pendulum swings back and forth: free speech absolutism until the chaos becomes unbearable, then content moderation until the censorship becomes unbearable, then back again.
+The pendulum swings back and forth.
+Free speech absolutism until the chaos becomes unbearable, then content moderation until the censorship becomes unbearable, then back again.

 The "moderate" position—trying to find the perfect balance between freedom and order—sounds wise but is actually impossible.
 It's like trying to thread a needle while riding a roller coaster.
 The forces pulling toward both attractors are too strong, and any middle ground is inherently unstable.